QubesOS/qubes-video-companion/doc/pipeline.md

 ## -q (quiet)
 ### gst-launch-1.0 needs to be quiet because the debug messages are printed on standard output instead of standard error
 - This means the debug info will become part of the video output upon being sent to the `fdsink` element which is unwanted behavior that results in video artifacts
+- Now fixed by using a Python script instead of the command-line tool

 ## queue
 ### Force push mode scheduling which is better for a constant stream of data